Feelings of Grief After a Divorce

 Look to the Future

 The hopes and dreams that you shared with your spouse are difficult to forget.
-While you are grieving the loss of those plans, hopes and dreams – do remind yourself that you will eventually be able to replace those with a whole host of new ones.Business energy with a difference
+While you are grieving the loss of those plans, hopes and dreams – do remind yourself that you will eventually be able to replace those with a whole host of new ones.- Dealing with Depression After a Divorce

 - Remaining Friends After a Divorce